 QPR's Darnell Furlong nearly restored parity four minutes later, but the 19-year-old was denied a goal on his senior debut when his header was superbly tipped over by Allan McGregor.

-Jake Livermore then fired over the crossbar, before Furlong - son of former QPR striker Paul - found himself at the center of the action again after 32 minutes.
+Jake Livermore then fired over the crossbar, before Furlong - son of former QPR striker Paul - found himself at the centre of the action again after 32 minutes.
 His late challenge on David Meyler sparked a fracas, eventually resulting in QPR captain Barton being shown a red card for an apparent punch on Huddlestone.

-Huddlestone should have put his side back in front on the stroke of the interval, but he rifled a shot just wide.
+Huddlestone should have put his side back in front on the stroke of the interval, but rifled a shot just wide.

-QPR looked to have done enough to secure a draw, but N'Doye sealed the win in the last minute of the game, first forcing a superb save from Green with a powered header, before popping up again just a few seconds later to convert a Robbie Brady cross.
+QPR looked to have done enough to secure a draw, but N'Doye sealed the win in the last minute of the game, first forcing a superb save from Green with a powered header, before popping up again just seconds later to convert a Robbie Brady cross.